hippogriffin/ess-helm/charts/matrix-stack/README.md

       secretKey: password
 ```

-The 4 credentials shown can either be provided inline in the values with `value` or if you
+Credentials are generated if possible.
+Alternatively they can either be provided inline
-have an existing `Secret` in the cluster in the same namespace you can use `secret` and
+in the values with `value` or if you have an existing `Secret` in the cluster in the
-`secretKey` to reference it.
-Signing keys
+same namespace you can use `secret` and`secretKey` to reference it.

 `serverName` is the value that is embedded in user IDs, room IDs, etc. It can't be changed
 after the initial deployment and so should be chosen carefully.
 If federating